 A couple of hundred meters down a game path and another set of tracks had joined those that we were following.

 We now had two sets of tracks: a female and a male.
 With a spring in their step, and an inspiring air of calm confidence, the trackers set to work.
 About an hour after the first track they had found the telltale marks and signs of mating.
 You could clearly see in the sandy ground where the female had dug her claws in, and the male had mounted her.
 They had slept nearby recuperating from the arduous task.

 As the bush got denser so we moved more slowly.
 At times we moved at a painful snail’s pace, but it was necessary as the sandy soil had long since been replaced by decaying leaf matter.
 Not only was it harder to stay on the tracks, but also to stay quiet was becoming near impossible.

 I felt privileged to be walking behind these two trackers, I shadowed them taking the time to observe how they moved their bodies, where they looked and when they listened.
 The art of tracking was alive and kicking that morning.
 The day started to heat up, the mosquitoes intensified and the stomachs started rumbling, but the team never lost focus…

-We got to a point where the tracks spiraled around in all directions.
+We got to a point where the tracks spiralled around in all directions.
 Andrea and Richard paused.
 Their sixth sense told them that we were very close.
 It was at this exact moment that we heard the unmistakable sound of cats mating.
-I have been lucky enough to hear it many times, with leopard and lion, but to hear this sound with jaguars was an entire new ball game.
+I have been lucky enough to hear it many times, with leopards and lions, but to hear this sound with jaguars was an entirely new ball game.

 We were on foot, and we were close…